 January 30th, 2018

-Local Businesses Rely on Local SEO and Map Listings to Drive Inbound Leads
+Local Businesses Rely on Local SEO to Drive Leads

 We have an SEO client since 2015 that is a dentist office in Reston, Virginia.
 They are now moving office locations.
 They wanted to know what they impact would be to their search rankings and what would need to be done to minimize the negative impacts.

 In the 30 months of SEO services that we provided, we estimate that approximately 70% of those services were focused on local SEO, especially getting them to dominate the Google Local Map 3-pack.
 They currently have 147 keywords that rank in the top 3 map listings, which were up from a a handful before we started.
 Of course, we do not monitor all of the possible keywords, which indicates that the number of keywords in the map-pack is higher.

 It is well known among SEOs that changing your name, address and phone number (NAP), will negatively impact your map rankings as Google will see the inconsistencies in your NAP an penalize your ranking accordingly.
 How extensive will this impact be?
 After building 1,000’s of citations to the old address, what will happen if all they do is update their Google + address?
 We would anticipate that over a course of a few months, their 147 rankings in the top 3 map listings would decrease by more than 80%.
 The impact to their inbound leads would be devastating.

 How to Survive an Address Change?